Last Updated on September 11, 2023 by Karl Thompson

 Types of interview

 Structured or formal interviews are those in which the interviewer asks the interviewee the same questions in the same way to different respondents.
-This will typically involve reading out questions from a pre-written and pre-coded structured questionnaire.
+This will typically involve reading out questions from a pre-written and pre-coded structured questionnaire, which forms the interview schedule.
+The most familiar form of this is with market research, where you may have been stopped on the street with a researcher ticking boxes based on your responses.

 Unstructured or Informal interviews (also called discovery interviews) are more like a guided conversation.
-The interviewer has complete freedom to vary the questions from respondent to respondent, so they can follow whatever lines of enquiry they think are most appropriated, depending on the responses given by each respondent.
+Here the interviewer has a list of topics they want the respondent to talk about, but the interviewer has complete freedom to vary the specific questions from respondent to respondent, so they can follow whatever lines of enquiry they think are most appropriated, depending on the responses given by each respondent.

 Group interviews – Interviews can be conducted either one to one (individual interviews) or in a a group, in which the interviewer interviews two or more respondents at a time.
-Group interviews have their own unique strengths and limitations which we”ll return to later.
+Group discussions among respondents may lead to deeper insight than just interviewing people along, as respondents ‘encourage’ each other.

 Focus groups are a type of group interview in which respondents are asked to discuss certain topics.